 Fidelity Investments & Charles Schwab

 Fidelity and Charles Schwab pose the greatest competitive threat.
-Schwab alone manages more than $10 trillion across 36.5 million accounts.
+Schwab alone manages $11.9 trillion in client assets across 38.5 million active brokerage accounts.
 Their scale supports a wide range of advantages, including:

 Robinhood has moved to counter this threat.
-In 2024, it acquired TradePMR for $300 million, gaining access to the $7 trillion RIA custody market.
+It announced the acquisition of TradePMR for $300 million in November 2024 and completed the deal in early 2025, gaining access to the $7 trillion RIA custody market.
 The acquisition creates a retention pathway for customers whose financial needs become more sophisticated, reducing the risk of losing them to incumbents.

 Webull

-Webull represents Robinhood’s closest peer in the commission-free brokerage space, with 66 million monthly active users worldwide.
+Webull represents Robinhood's closest peer in the commission-free brokerage space, with over 26 million registered users worldwide.
+Webull went public via SPAC merger in April 2025, now trading on Nasdaq under the ticker BULL.
 The platform appeals to more sophisticated traders by offering advanced charting tools, extensive technical indicators, paper trading functionality, fractional options, and full pre- and after-hours trading access.

 Its U.S. market presence accelerated after the 2021 GameStop saga, when Robinhood restricted trading and many frustrated users migrated to alternatives.
 Like Robinhood, Webull generates revenue from payment for order flow, margin lending, and premium data services.